Whether you’re thinking about getting a cat yourself or not, you’ve probably come across the wonderful calico at some point. Who hasn’t?

 Yes and no. It depends if the calico cat is male or female.

 Male calicoes tend to live shorter lives than female calicoes because of a genetic condition called Klinefelter’s Syndrome.
-This syndrome is the presence of two X chromosomes and one Y chromosome.
+This syndrome is the presence of two X chromosomes and one Y chromosome – in other words, a male calico cat has an extra X chromosome.

 Klinefelter’s Syndrome can lead to numerous health problems, such as the increased risk of broken bones, joint pain, and diabetes.
 These health problems can result in shorter lifespans for male calicoes.

-Regardless of whether your calico cat is male or female, you can help them have a good quality of life by providing them with good shelter, feeding them a nutritious diet, and providing quality veterinary care with the help of a solid pet health insurance plan.
+Regardless whether your cat is a male or female calico, you can help them have a good quality of life by providing them with good shelter, feeding them a nutritious diet, and providing quality veterinary care with the help of a solid pet health insurance plan.

 How Rare Are Male Calico Cats?